-During the fiscal year, the spread of COVID-19 and its serious worldwide impact have led the Group to temporarily close its directly managed shops and music schools, suspend factory operations, and cancel events.

-Expenses incurred during the period of business suspensions and factory shutdowns and from event cancellations are recognized as loss from suspension of operations amounting to \\ \xi\$1,386 million and recorded as "other expenses."
+The spread of COVID-19 and its serious worldwide impact led the Group to close its directly managed shops, music schools, and factory operations mainly during the first quarter of the fiscal year ended March 31, 2021.
+As a result, expenses incurred during the period due to business suspensions and factory shutdowns are recorded as loss from suspension of operations amounting to \(\frac{\frac{1}}{2},318\) million in "other expenses" for the fiscal year ended March 31, 2021.
+Note that the subsidies related to COVID-19 corresponding to loss from suspension of operations have been deducted.